 Dear yoga family and friends,

 We welcome Sri Dhyanyogiji to our meditation hall and yoga practice space.
-The murti (statue) arrived on November 19, and is already transforming and uplifting the energy here.
+The murti (statue) arrived in the fall of 2011, and is already transforming and uplifting the energy here.
 It is traditional in India that murtis of Saints are instilled with prana (vital life force) and in this way brought to life.
 As this murti is, to many, the very being and essence of Sri Dhyanyogiji, we hope that you experience and honor the quality of energy emanating in Muktidham.
 Information about Sri Dhyanyogiji's life and teaching is available in brochures near the murti.
 His biography, This House is on Fire, is in the bookstore.

 We look forward to seeing you soon in class, at a free program, or volunteering in our yoga community.